LhyJason/UM-Stats507-HW/Final_Project/README.md

 Contains predicted approval labels and probability estimates for each applicant.
 Generated automatically by the main pipeline notebook.

-## Reproducibility Notes
+## Reproducibility Statement

+This project is fully reproducible.
+All code, datasets, and generated figures are included in the repository.
+Both notebooks use relative paths that reference the `data/` and `Graphs/` directories, enabling the workflow to run consistently across different machines, including the TA evaluation environment.

-To reproduce results:
+To reproduce all results:

-1. Open notebooks/Final_Project_pipeline.ipynb
+1. Open `notebooks/Final_Project_pipeline.ipynb`.
-2. Restart the kernel
+2. Restart the kernel and run all cells sequentially.
-3. Run all cells in sequential order
-4. Ensure the folder structure is unchanged
-5. The notebook will save figures and output files automatically

-Relative paths are used for compatibility across machines and GitHub.
+3. The notebook will:
+   - preprocess the training and test data,
+   - train all machine learning models,
+   - perform Random Forest hyperparameter tuning,
+   - generate all evaluation figures, and
+   - save predictions to `data/loan-test-predictions.csv`.

+The additional visualization notebook (`notebooks/Additional_visualization.ipynb`) is also fully reproducible and reads/writes exclusively from the `Graphs/` directory.
+No external data sources or absolute file paths are used.
+All results shown in the final report can be regenerated exactly using the provided notebooks.

 ## References